Citing quotations (Numeric style)

 You may want to make minor changes to a direct quotation.
 This is possible (as long as you don't change the meaning), but you must follow the rules.

-- If you omit parts of the quotation, whether from the beginning, middle or end, use an ellipsis.
-An ellipsis consists of three dots (...)
+- If you omit parts of the quotation, use an ellipsis.
+An ellipsis consists of three dots (...).
+Do not begin or end a direct quotation with ellipsis points.
+The reader already assumes that the quote has been excerpted from a larger work

 - If you want to insert your own words, or different words, into a quotation, put them in square brackets [ ]

 - If you want to draw attention to an error in a quotation, for example a spelling mistake or wrong date, do not correct it; write [sic] in square brackets

 - If you want to emphasise something in a quotation that is particularly relevant to your essay, put the emphasised words in italics, and state that the emphasis is your own

 - If the original has italics, state that the italics are in the original.

 Language changes are natural and inevitable.
 It has been argued that language:

 According to Smith (2, p.45): "Aitcheson [sic] appears to believe that everything changes; but this is questionable" (italics in original).